gfranks/GFFloatingActionMenu/README.md

 GFFloatingActionMenu was inspired by https://github.com/futuresimple/android-floating-action-button

-A few additions have been made but with the adoption of the support library's FloatingActionButton
+A few additions have been made but with the adoption of the support library's FloatingActionButton.

 If you would like to contribute or have any issues, please use the issue tracker or email me directly at lgfz71@gmail.com